Ambulatory Surgery Center

 Welcome to Associates Surgery Centers (ASC).
 Our mission is to provide quality, cost-effective, ambulatory surgical services in a warm, caring environment.
 Your physician is supported by a highly skilled team of registered nurses and other health care professionals who are committed to making your stay as pleasant and as comfortable as possible.
 Should you have a special concern or question about ASC, please contact us at 412-655-3046.

-ASC offers many amenities for the comfort and convenience of our patients, including free parking and valet parking.
+ASC offers many amenities for the comfort and convenience of our patients, including free parking.

 We are a physician-driven organization committed to being the surgery center of choice in the communities we serve.
 By providing personalized, high-quality, compassionate care and employing innovative technology, we attract the highest caliber physicians and employees to best serve our patients.
 We ensure the longterm success of ASC by objectively measuring and continually improving our delivery of healthcare services.